Compact LED-Based Displacement Sensing for Robot Fingers

-F/T sensors, at a high level, measure displacement between two rigid plates.
-This displacement can be measured through a variety of different electronic modalities.
-The rigid plates are fixed with some electronics that allow us to measure very small displacements and map them back to the force and torques applied.
-These plates are then attached to each other by some flexure.

-As shown in Fig. \ref{fig:concept}, the electronics fixed to each rigid plates in our sensor will be a circuit boards with receiving and emitting LEDs.
-The plates are then suspended in a solid cylinder of PDMS that will allow for elastic displacements.
-At a neutral position, the emitter LED and the receiving LED are directly above each other.
+The conceptual diagram of our sensor is shown in Fig. \ref{fig:concept}.
+It consists of two rigid plates connected by an elastomer layer that allows 6-DOF displacements.
+The electronics fixed to each rigid plate consist of a circuit boards with emitter LEDs and clusters of receiving LEDs.
+At the neutral position, the emitter LED is directly above the center of the receiving cluster.